 In this blog post, we are going to give you possible reasons why your computer overheats.

 Your computer needs to expel hot air that is created by hot components like the processor.
 If the airflow is not good, then your computer will definitely overheat because hot air is not expelled out of the system.
 One of the reasons why your laptop may be struggling to expel hot air is because the air vents are clogged.
 Check your computer to see if the air vents are clogged.
 If that is the case, then you need to unclog it by blowing compressed air.

 All computers are equipped with their own internal cooling systems.
 Their main role is to keep the computer cool when it is on.
-The cooling system comprises of fans that helps to dissipate heat from heat producing components such as the CPU and power supply.
-If your computer internal cooling system has malfunctioned, then your computer will definitely overheat.
-One of the main reasons why your computer cooling system has malfunction is because of dirt and dust build up.
-To fix this, clean the fan regularly to avoid dust build up.
+The cooling system comprises fans that help to dissipate heat from heat-producing components such as the CPU and power supply.
+If your computer’s internal cooling system has malfunctioned, then your computer will definitely overheat.
+One of the main reasons why your computer cooling system has malfunctioned is because of dirt and dust build-up.
+To fix this, clean the fan regularly to avoid dust build-up.